meltyourface/blank/posts/Creation-and-use-of-fetish-skulls/Ritual-for-Awakening-and-Consecrating-a-Fetish-Skull/index.md

 Grant me access to the hallowed realms,
 With this invocation, let the ritual begin."

-Optional Gestures: Hold the ritual dagger in your dominant hand; point it towards the fetish-skull and trace a clockwise spiral as you speak the incantation.
+**Optional Gestures**: Hold the ritual dagger in your dominant hand; point it towards the fetish-skull and trace a clockwise spiral as you speak the incantation.
 **Step 2**: Invoking the Essence of the Primary Bone Material

 **Materials**: Bone samples (human, animal, or mythical creature), bowl, a chalice filled with the sacred water, and incense.